gawainhewitt/soundmakers_lines/README.md

-# Squares - Musical Touch Interface
+# Lines - Musical Touch Interface

-A responsive web-based musical instrument that transforms your screen into a playable 3x3 grid of squares.
-Each square plays a note from a configurable musical scale, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.
+A responsive web-based musical instrument that transforms your screen into a playable 3x3 grid of lines.
+Each line plays a note from a configurable musical scale, creating an intuitive and accessible way to make music through touch, mouse, or keyboard.

 ## Features